-We performed site walks to verify that Proposition N funds expended for the Year Ended June 30, 2013 were for valid facilities acquisition and construction purposes.
-CWA toured multiple District facilities projects at City College, Mesa College, Miramar College, and Continuing Education where Proposition N work had taken place during the 2012-13 fiscal year.
-At City College, we toured the humanities building, science building, and the technology building.
-At Mesa College, we toured the math and science building, the student services renovation, and various infrastructure upgrades.
-At Miramar College, we toured the café/bookstore/student union building, the heavy advanced transportation building, the central plant, fire line upgrade, south water line, clock tower and LLRC.
-At Continuing Education we toured the Clairemont Linda Vista building, the ECC Ph II wing renovation and the relocation of the administration building.
+We performed site walks to verify that Proposition N funds expended for the Year Ended June 30, 2014 were for valid facilities acquisition and construction purposes.
+CWA toured multiple District facilities projects at City College, Mesa College and Miramar College where Proposition N work had taken place during the 2013-14 fiscal year.
+At City College, we toured the Humanities building and Science building, and the Technology building.
+Both projects were completed in 2013-14.
+At Mesa College, we toured the new Math and Science building completed in 2013.
+At Miramar College, we toured the Science building addition and new Fire Science/EMT building.

-Results of the site walks indicate that the major 2012-13 Proposition N construction projects were successfully completed and closed out or advanced into 2013-14 construction phases where applicable.
+Results of the site walks indicate that the major 2013-14 Proposition N construction projects were successfully completed and closed out or advanced into 2014-15 construction phases where applicable.